Khayaa/news-project/README.md

-You are to create a News Management Portal using HTML, CSS, JS, PHP &amp; MySQL.
+# News Management Portal Project

- You are to design the database
- Please use Bootstrap for layout
- Entire solution must be mobile friendly
- You are to create a very simple demo ( no fancy designs )  You must have a working solution to present to Turmeric Digital  If you have any questions regarding this test you may let me know
+## Introduction
+This project is focused on creating a News Management Portal using a combination of web technologies including HTML, CSS, JavaScript, PHP, and MySQL.
+This portal is designed to be mobile-friendly and uses Bootstrap for layout.
+The project includes both front-end and back-end components, with specific requirements for each.

+## Project Requirements

-Requirements: Back-End
+### Back-End Requirements
-1. Ability to store news articles in the database.
+1. **Article Storage**: Ability to store news articles in the database.
-2. News articles need to be categorized and sub-categorized.
+2. **Categorization**: News articles should be categorized and sub-categorized.
-3. Each news article must have a minimum of one picture.
+3. **Image Inclusion**: Each news article must include at least one picture.
-4. Users must register &amp; login before posting a news article.
+4. **User Registration & Login**: Users must register and log in before posting a news article.
-5. Users must submit their articles.
+5. **Article Submission**: Users must submit their articles for review.
-6. Once submitted the administrator must approve or disapprove the article.
+6. **Administrator Review**: Submitted articles must be approved or disapproved by the administrator.
-7. Only the administrator can delete an article.
+7. **Article Deletion**: Only the administrator has the authority to delete an article.

-Requirements: Front-End
+### Front-End Requirements
-8. Only approved articles must be displayed when viewing the website.
+8. **Display Approved Articles**: Only approved articles should be displayed on the website.
-9. You must have a simple easy-to-follow navigation.
+9. **Simple Navigation**: The website should feature simple, easy-to-follow navigation.
-10. Guests must be able to view latest articles.
+10. **Guest Access to Latest Articles**: Guests should be able to view the latest articles.
-11. Guests must be able to view all articles.
+11. **Access to All Articles**: Guests should have access to view all articles.
-12. Guests must be able to view all categories &amp; sub-categories.
+12. **Category & Sub-category Viewing**: Guests should be able to view all categories and sub-categories.
-13. Guests must be able to view all articles in a category and/or sub-category.
+13. **Category-Based Article Viewing**: Guests should be able to view all articles in a chosen category or sub-category.
-14. When articles are listed they must have a short preview text, the full article must only show when “read more” is clicked.
+14. **Article Previews**: Articles should be listed with a short preview text; the full article should be accessible by clicking “read more”.

+## Additional Information
+- **Database Design**: Participants are required to design the database.
+- **Demo Requirement**: A simple demo of the solution must be created (no fancy designs required).
+- **Mobile Friendliness**: The entire solution must be mobile-friendly.
+- **Submission**: A working solution must be presented to Turmeric Digital.
+- **Queries**: For any questions regarding this test, please contact the provided point of contact.

+## Development Notes
+- **Bootstrap Usage**: Please use Bootstrap for the layout design.
+- **Code Organization**: Ensure the code is well-organized and documented.
+- **Testing**: Thoroughly test each functionality as per the requirements.

+## Contribution
+- This project is open for contributions.
+Please ensure that your contributions adhere to the project guidelines and requirements.

+---

+This README is designed to guide developers and contributors through the requirements and expectations of the News Management Portal project.
+For further assistance or queries, please reach out to the project maintainers.